 c.
 Ad Viewability:

 This is perhaps, the most significant change happened because of AXT — Ad viewability jumped up to 50%.
-As AXT refreshes ads only when 1) a user stays active on the page for 25 seconds and 2) the ad is viewable as per the MRC viewability standard, the ad viewability of the AXT impressions shot up immediately.
+As AXT refreshes ads only when 1) a user stays active on the page for a certain period of time (say 25 seconds) and 2) the ad is viewable as per the MRC viewability standard, the ad viewability of the AXT impressions shot up immediately.

 In fact, it continued to increase over the time period.